 - David Robertson has two hobbies: bird watching and word botching.

-- David says: "I don't know if I needs a bottle in front of me or a frontal lobotomy."
+- David says: "I don't know if I need a bottle in front of me or a frontal lobotomy."
+Apparently, he thinks he needs one or the other.

 - Colin Hadfield's mother, according to her, now lives in a new flock of bats.